matt-e-king/vue-mapp-kit/packages/esri/README.md

  - Tree shaking
    - by default the library expects consumer to import the modules needed in their components
      - e.g. `import EMap from '@vue-mapp-kit/esri/src/components/EMap/EMap'`
-     - If the consumer does not want to import, but rather have all components loaded into their Vue app, they must set `treeShaking` to `false` in the `Vue.use` statement (see [Getting Started](#getting-started) section)
-       - FYI, this could make consumer's app build larger than desired
- - Remove `loadModules`, consumer can use `@arcgis/core` for any additional Esri modules that are not included in this library
+ - Removed `loadModules`, consumer can use `@arcgis/core` for any additional Esri modules that are not included in this library

 ----------
 ## Getting Started